wxllow/applemusicrp/README.md

 **NOTE: There is support for macOS versions before Catalina in 1.1.0 however it is not tested as I do not have access to an intel mac...**
 # AppleMusicRP - Apple Music Discord Rich Presence

 A simple and light-weight menu bar application providing Discord Rich Presence support for Apple Music/iTunes!
+(Currently only for macOS!)

 ## Highlights
 - Light-weight (Uses only 0.5% CPU and less than 40MB of memory on 2020 M1 Macbook Air)